treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 {'website': 'http://treyhunner.com', 'name': 'Trey', 'page_name': 'Profile Page'}
 ```

+We'll also consider whether a solution is Pythonic.
+This is a very subjective and often illusory measure.
+Here are a few of the particular criterion we will use:

+- The solution should be concise but not terse
+- The solution should be readable but not overly verbose
+- The solution should be one line if possible so it can be written inline if needed
+- The solution should not be needlessly inefficient

 ## Possible Solutions

 Now that we've defined our problem, let's discuss some possible solutions.